brian-petersen/notes/paul-graham-essays.md

 > But it wasn't spreading.
 So don't feel bad if you don't hit this gold
 > standard of convincingness.
 If Airbnb didn't hit it, it must be too high.

+If knowing if people wanted it was easy, everyone would build startups.

 > The best thing you can do in a YC interview is to teach the partners
 > about your users.
 So if you want to prepare for your interview,
 > one of the best ways to do it is to go talk to your users and find out
 > exactly what they're thinking.
 Which is what you should be doing anyway.

+If interviewing with early startups, when talking with founders I really should be asking about their users.

 > Competitors are rarely what kills startups.
 Poor execution does.
 > But you should know who your competitors are, and tell the YC partners